Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Those who are part of the Flat Rate VAT Scheme charge VAT on their invoices at the standard rate of 20%, but are only required to pay back HMRC at a lower rate.
 Previously, under the Flat Rate VAT Scheme, the amount you paid was determined by the type of service you provide.
-However, contractors under the new ‘limited cost trader’ category will be subject to the 16.5% rate (as of April 2017).
+However, contractors under the ‘limited cost trader’ category will be subject to the 16.5% rate (correct as of April 2022).

 A limited cost trader is defined as one whose gross expenditure on relevant goods is either: